Adamnite/A1/README.md

 print(var.get())
 ```

-Once you have written your contract, save it with the ".ao" extention and run the following commands to compile the program and return an output.
+Once you have written your contract, save it with the ".ao" extension and run the following commands to compile the program and return an output.
 Be sure to replace "hello_world" with the name of your A1 file.

 ```sh
 $ ./build/bin/aoc hello_world.ao -o output